ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 ### Step 4: Publish Hugo site

-Now that we have a successful build it's time to create a release pipeline.
-This will take the generated Hugo site and publish it to GitHub Pages.
+Now that we have a successful build we can create a release pipeline.
+It will take the generated Hugo site and publish it to GitHub Pages.

 - Open your Azure DevOps project.
 - In the left menu choose Pipelines > Releases.